MicrosoftDocs/sql-docs/docs/2014/sql-server/install/deployment-checklist-install-reporting-services-existing-sharepoint-farm.md

 ms.assetid: 436b4c3d-3f2f-464a-be7e-5c051d9ffb8f
 caps.latest.revision: 12
 author: "markingmyname"
-ms.author: "asaxton"
+ms.author: "maghan"
 manager: "jhubbard"
 ---
 # Deployment Checklist: Install Reporting Services into an Existing SharePoint Farm
-  [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] SharePoint report servers can be installed into a new SharePoint Farm or into an existing SharePoint farm.
-This topic describes the possible scenarios and best practices for installing [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] into and existing SharePoint farm.
+  [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] SharePoint report servers can be installed into a new SharePoint Farm or into an existing SharePoint farm.
+This topic describes the possible scenarios and best practices for installing [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] into and existing SharePoint farm.

 ## Prerequisites
  Before you run Setup, review the following information: